OpenVPN/openvpn3-linux/docs/man/openvpn3-config-manage.1.rst

                         :code:`yes`:
                           Both client and server can use compression

+--enable-legacy-algorithms BOOL
+                        By default, OpenVPN 3 Linux only expects to work with servers capable of doing AEAD ciphers on the data channel, such as AES-GCM or ChaCha20-Poly1305 (if supported by the TLS library).
+To connect to legacy servers not capable of AEAD ciphers on the data channel, it might help to enable legacy cipher algorithms.

 --tls-version-min ARG
                         Sets the minimum TLS version for the control channel.
                         For this to be functional, the SSL/TLS library in use